gmberton/CosPlace/README.md

 Run `$ python3 train.py -h` to have a look at all the hyperparameters that you can change.
 You will find all hyperparameters mentioned in the paper.

 #### Reproducibility
-Results from the paper are fully reproducible, and we followed deep learning's best practices (average over multiple runs for the main results, validation and hyperparameter search on the val set).
+Results from the paper are fully reproducible, and we followed deep learning's best practices (average over multiple runs for the main results, validation/early stopping and hyperparameter search on the val set).
+If you are a researcher comparing your work against ours, please make sure to follow these best practices and avoid picking the best model on the test set.

 #### Limitations
-Given that we use only 8 out of 50 groups, the code in datasets/train_dataset.py only allows for groups with _L=1_ to be used for training, making the code more readable.
+Given that we use only 8 out of 50 groups, the code in datasets/train_dataset.py only allows for groups with _L=0_ to be used for training, to keep the code more readable.
-Therefore you can use up to _NxNx1_ groups, which is up to 25 with _N=5_, as we use in the paper.
+Therefore you can use up to _NxNx1_ groups, which is up to 25 when _N=5_ as in the paper.

 ## Test
 You can test a trained model as such